Time Orders Old Age to Destroy Beauty

-Time Orders Old Age to Destroy Beauty is a 1746 allegorical oil on canvas painting by the Italian artist Pompeo Batoni.
+Time Orders Old Age to Destroy Beauty is a 1746 allegorical oil-on-canvas painting by the Italian artist Pompeo Batoni.
 It was commissioned from him by Bartolomeo Talenti, a collector from Lucca, as a pendant for La lascivia, now in the Hermitage Museum.
 It shows personifications of Time as an old man with a scythe, Old Age as an old woman and Beauty as a young woman.
 It came into the collection of the Russian count Nikolai Alexandrovich Kushelev-Bezborodko, before being acquired in 1961 by the National Gallery, London where it now hangs.

-History

-The painting was commissioned from Batoni by Bartolomeo Talenti, a Lucchese collector, as a counterpart to La lascivia, now preserved in the Hermitage in St. Petersburg.
-It entered the collection of the Russian Count Gregori Kushelev-Bezborodko and was finally acquired by the National Gallery in 1961.